starcitizen-lug/knowledge-base/wiki/Tips-and-Tricks.md

 ## Updating DXVK within a wine prefix
-To re-install dxvk, run the following in your terminal.
-Change the wine prefix path to match your install location:
-   `WINEPREFIX=$HOME/Games/star-citizen winetricks --force dxvk`
+To re-install or update DXVK
+  - Navigate to your game prefix directory `~/Games/star-citizen`
+  - Run the following in your terminal `./sc-launch.sh shell` then `winetricks --force dxvk`